Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/iotcon.md

 To send GET requests to a server:

-1. On the client side, [find resources](#scenario_2) and retrieve the remote resource handle using an event handler registered for the `ResourceFound` event of the [Tizen.Network.IoTConnectivity.IoTConnectivityClientManager](https://samsung.github.io/TizenFX/latest/api/Tizen.Network.IoTConnectivity.IoTConnectivityClientManager.html) class.
+1. On the client side, [find resources](#scenario_2) and retrieve the remote resource handle using an event handler registered for the `ResourceFound` event of the [Tizen.Network.IoTConnectivity.IoTConnectivityClientManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.IoTConnectivity.IoTConnectivityClientManager.html) class.
-2. Send the GET request to the server using the `GetAsync()` method of the [Tizen.Network.IoTConnectivity.RemoteResource](https://samsung.github.io/TizenFX/latest/api/Tizen.Network.IoTConnectivity.RemoteResource.html) class:
+2. Send the GET request to the server using the `GetAsync()` method of the [Tizen.Network.IoTConnectivity.RemoteResource](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.IoTConnectivity.RemoteResource.html) class:

-    ```
+    ```csharp
     if (outArgs != null)
     {
         var response = await outArgs.Resource.GetAsync();